gedrutten/Portfolio/content/portfolio/WaveLight.md

 +++
 title = "Wave Light"
-description = "Light responds to noise through waves on water as a wind chime respond to the breeze." draft = false image = "wavelight/GreyscaleRipple.jpg"
+description = "Light responds to noise through waves on water as a wind chime respond to the breeze.
+Exhibited at Createworld 2018." draft = false image = "wavelight/GreyscaleRipple.jpg"
 # image = "wavelight/FromBelow.jpg"